orangeadam3/terra121/README.md

 ## Obtaining

-We have compiled binaries both on our [releases page](https://github.com/orangeadam3/terra121/releases), and on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/terra-1-to-1-minecraft-world-project).
+We have compiled releases both on our [releases page](https://github.com/orangeadam3/terra121/releases), and on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/terra-1-to-1-minecraft-world-project).

-However, some of you are little itchy peepers, and want the most recent version of the code, fresh with all the testing and beta stuffs.
+However, some of you are little itchy peepers, and want the most recent version of the code, fresh with all the testing and beta, and broken stuffs.

-Luckily for pretty ol' you, here are the [building instructions](BUILD_INSTRUCTIONS.md)
+Luckily for pretty ol' you, here are the [building instructions](BUILD_INSTRUCTIONS.md), or you can use builds from this [unofficial Jenkins CI](https://jenkins.altillimity.com/job/Terra/) that Aang23#7721 on the [Cubic Chunks Discord](https://discord.gg/kMfWg9m) created, this will always build the latest git master branch, so you don't have to build locally.
+(For the code that runs in Minecraft, make sure you get the file that does *not* end in **-sources.jar**)

+Thanks Aang, much appreciated.